andraugust/andraugust.github.io/stat_thermo.md

 $$

 __The Gas.__ A simple model of a gas is the ideal gas.
 It's a gas at low density and high energy such that its atoms scatter elastically off each other and off the walls of the container they're in.
-As it turns out, many gases fall within this regime, so it's an incredibly useful model.
+As it turns out, many gases fall within this regime, so it's a really useful model.

 To derive the multiplicity of an ideal gas containing $$N$$ atoms, it's easiest to start by thinking about what happens when $$N=1$$.
 With one atom the microstate is given by that atom's position and momentum 3-vectors $$(\mathbf{x},\mathbf{p})$$, where $$\mathbf{x}$$ is bound within a volume $$V$$, and $$\mathbf{p}$$ is related to energy by